Kagu: Diet

-The kagu is exclusively carnivorous, feeding on a variety of animals with annelid worms, snails and lizards being amongst the most important prey items.
-Also taken are larvae, spiders, centipedes and insects such as grasshoppers, bugs, and beetles.
+The kagu is exclusively carnivorous, feeding on a variety of animals, with annelid worms, snails and lizards being amongst the most important prey items.
+Also taken are larvae, spiders, centipedes and insects, such as grasshoppers, bugs, and beetles.
+It's been reported to engage in worm charming in order to bring worms to the surface.

 The majority of the diet is obtained from the leaf litter or soil, with other prey items found in vegetation, old logs and rocks.
 Sometimes kagus will hunt small animals in shallow water.
 Their hunting technique is to stand motionless on the ground or from an elevated perch, and silently watch for moving prey.
 They may stand on one foot and gently move the leaf litter with the other foot in order to flush prey.
 Having located prey they will move towards the prey and stand over it, ready to strike, or make a dash towards the prey from their watching location.
 If digging is required to obtain the prey this is done with the bill, the feet are not used to dig or scratch away debris.